ptrsoft/ptr-business-doc/website/process.md

 Brief :

-    Requirement is the stage in which Project Manager will collect as much information from \n Project Owner and create a business model to carry out development process.
-Which will be \n periodically reviewed by project owner and once business and functional module is finalised \n project manager will proceed with Scrum planning.
+    Requirement is the stage in which Project Manager will collect as much information from Project Owner and create a business model to carry out development process.
+Which will be periodically reviewed by project owner and once business and functional module is finalised project manager will proceed with Scrum planning.